jestjs/jest/docs/Configuration.md

 Default: `@jest/test-sequencer`

-This option allows you to use a custom sequencer instead of Jest's default. `sort` may optionally return a Promise.
+This option allows you to use a custom sequencer instead of Jest's default.

+`sort` may optionally return a Promise.

+`shard` may optionally return a Promise.

 Example: